 - requires a level of care from the University community that exceeds the resources and staffing that the University can reasonably be expected to provide for the student's well-being.

-Students whose circumstances warrant a review under the Involuntary Leave of Absence Policy will be apprised, in writing, of University concerns and will be provided an opportunity to respond to concerns in writing or in person or via telephone before a review committee convened by the Dean of Student Life.
-Students placed on involuntary leave of absence can appeal an unfavorable decision to the Vice Provost for Student Affairs.
+Students whose circumstances warrant a review under the Dean's Mandatory Leave of Absence Policy will be apprised, in writing, of University concerns and will be provided an opportunity to respond to concerns in writing or in person or via telephone before a review committee convened by the Dean of Student Life.
+Students placed on mandatory leave of absence can appeal an unfavorable decision to the Vice Provost for Student Affairs.
 The University can condition a student's return to registered student status on such requirements as the University deems appropriate in the individual case (such as, in the case of a leave for medical reasons, proof of treatment and/or an interview with a health care professional at Vaden Health Center or Counseling and Psychological Services or its designee).
-The Dean of Student Life publishes the full Involuntary Leave of Absence Policy on its web site.
+The Dean of Student Life publishes the full Dean's Mandatory Leave of Absence Policy on its web site.
 Information on tuition refunds is available in the "Refunds" section of this bulletin.

 Discontinuation and Reinstatement